dhiway/cord/docs/adr/0006-orbis-identifiers-and-pallet-indices.md

 Indices must never be reused after a released runtime.
 Assets, People, Revive, and Orbis Storage receive explicit indices and metadata snapshot tests before their first release.

 Score and Honour became native at indices 97 and 99 in spec 29.
-Both are Orbis-owned forks of Individuality Community `28b7d07dab05bbd05f6b664278b5c83841e212d3`, retain Apache-2.0 provenance, and declare storage version 1.
+Both are Commons-owned native adaptations of Individuality Community `28b7d07dab05bbd05f6b664278b5c83841e212d3`, retain Apache-2.0 provenance, and declare storage version 1.
 Score's enterprise manager is a named genesis-backed account rotatable only by root; manager calls accept that account or root.
 Honour binds directly